televandalist/RADocsTEMP/docs/guidelines/dev-coc.md

 ## Achievement Ownership

-**When you publish your work you are giving it over to the community** to be reviewed and reworked over time - see [Achievement Set Revisions](Achievement-Set-Revisions).
+**When you publish your work you are giving it over to the community** to be reviewed and reworked over time - see [Revision Guidelines](/guidelines/revision-guidelines).

 While the original developer does not own published achievements they are still the caretaker in terms of bug fixing and maintenance.
 If another developer revises the achievement they are the new caretaker of that achievement.